 George Lattas has experience in finance, real estate, and tax.
 His ongoing law practice focuses primarily on commercial real estate matters and corporate/business organization.
-While an undergraduate, George worked for GE Real Estate as an analyst.
+While studying finance and economics an undergraduate, George worked for GE Real Estate as an analyst.
 Upon graduating from law school in 2008, George accepted a position working in public accounting with Deloitte, where he obtained exposure to complex tax compliance and regulation.
 George then started a practice focusing on loss mitigation and bankruptcy and was responsible for negotiating over 1,500 long term loss-mitigation resolutions on his clients’ behalf and filing over 300 bankruptcy matters.

-In November 2013, George spun off and formed his own practice focusing primarily on commercial real estate whose clients include institutional-investor landlords, small and mid-sized national tenants, as well as individuals and partnerships.
+In November 2013, George formed his own practice focusing primarily on commercial real estate whose clients include institutional-investor landlords, small and mid-sized national tenants, as well as individuals and partnerships.
 In this capacity, George continues to represent his clients on purchase/sale agreements, title examination and closing; lease negotiation, consummation, and administration; corporate formation and administration; and tax compliance issues.
 George also has expertise in forming new business organizations, negotiating share/unit purchase and sale agreements, and advising on labor matters.
 He has successfully obtained variances and approval to re-zone property in multiple municipalities throughout Illinois.

 Catherine graduated cum laude from DePaul University College of Law in the spring of 2016.
 While in law school, Catherine was a member of the Appellate Moot Court Society and, in her second year as a member was appointed to the Moot Court Board as Vice President of Cultural Heritage.
 In addition to serving on the Moot Court Society Board, Catherine also served on the Board of the 2016 National Cultural Heritage Moot Court Competition as the Competition President.
 Catherine has remained involved with DePaul’s Appellate Moot Court Society after graduation by serving as a coach for the 2016-2017 competition season.